-Tjörnes is one of Iceland's most important places when it comes to geology.
+Tjörnes is one of Iceland's most important places when it comes to geology, especially when it comes to fossils.
 This small peninsula is located in North Iceland, around a twenty minutes drive from the town of Húsavík.

 Tjörnes is a small peninsula in North Iceland, close to the town of Húsavík.
 Although there are dozens of places in Iceland that are noteworthy in terms of geology, this little peninsula is perhaps the most important one.
 This is due to the fact that you can find fossils in abundance at Tjörnes and the strata of fossils are a testimony to the changes in climate for the past 4 million years.